Can Infrared Light Therapy Relieve (and Heal) Knee Pain?

 According to studies in the last 30 years, cold laser is proven to be safe to use and has no side effects when used for arthritic knee or any kind of pain and inflammation.
 However, I would advise you to avoid pointing the laser to suspicious or cancerous lesions and to avoid if you are pregnant.

-Also, do not look directly at the light source, to keep your eyes safe.
-If you can’t help yourself, use these eye protection goggles.
+Also, do not look directly at the light source to keep your eyes safe.
+If you can’t help yourself, use these eye protection glasses.

 Conclusion